-A circular economy values resources and makes the most of them for as long as possible.
+A circular economy sees waste as a valuable resources and makes the most of them for as long as possible.
 To move to a circular economy we need to redesign our systems and rethink how we use resources.
 Our focus needs to change to making the most of materials, keeping them in the 'loop' for as long as possible and avoiding creating waste in the first place.